rodelrebucas/go-developer/go-basics/defer.md

 	fmt.Printf("%s", robots)
 ```

-D. Defer process variables at the time it is called
+C. Defer process variables at the time it is called

 ```
 a := "start"